-Consumers would rather see video content from businesses than any other type of media, according to research from HubSpot:
+Consumers would rather see video content from businesses than any other type of media.

 At Viddyoze, we know a thing or two about using video for lead generation.
 We’ve helped thousands of brands create eye-catching videos that generate leads, and (of course) we rely on video to keep our own sales pipeline topped up.

 So you’re in the right place to learn about:

 - Conversion rate optimization tactics to use when filming

 - How to convert your traffic into sales leads

 Let’s dive in!

 - How To Easily Create Expert Marketing Videos Which Convert

 - How To Drive Traffic To Your Lead Gen Videos